SingaporeCSS/singaporecss.github.io/_pages/coc.md

 layout: page
 title: Code of conduct
 permalink: /code-of-conduct/
+navigation: true
 ---
 All participants at our event are required to agree with the following code of conduct.
-Organisers (Hui Jing) will enforce this code throughout the event.
+Organisers (Hui Jing and Gao Wei) will enforce this code throughout the event.
 We are expecting cooperation from everybody to help ensuring a safe environment for everybody.

 ## The Quick Version